 Elsevier's score of 67 is higher than 81% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Elsevier reported total carbon emissions of approximately 2,075,000 kg CO2e, comprising 1,075,000 kg CO2e from Scope 1 and 1,283,000 kg CO2e from Scope 2 emissions.
-Additionally, Scope 3 emissions from business travel amounted to about 5,172 kg CO2e.
-This data reflects a decrease in emissions compared to 2022, where total emissions were approximately 2,074,000 kg CO2e, with Scope 1 emissions at 1,302,000 kg CO2e, Scope 2 emissions at 1,409,000 kg CO2e, and Scope 3 emissions from business travel at 4,497 kg CO2e.
+In 2023, Elsevier reported total carbon emissions of approximately 2,363,172 kg CO2e, which includes 1,075,000 kg CO2e from Scope 1, 1,283,000 kg CO2e from Scope 2, and 5,172 kg CO2e from Scope 3 emissions.
+This represents a decrease from 2022, where total emissions were approximately 2,715,497 kg CO2e, with Scope 1 emissions at 1,302,000 kg CO2e, Scope 2 at 1,409,000 kg CO2e, and Scope 3 at 4,497 kg CO2e.
 Elsevier's emissions data is cascaded from its parent company, RELX PLC, indicating a corporate commitment to sustainability.
-However, there are currently no specific reduction targets or climate pledges disclosed by Elsevier.
-The company is part of a broader industry context that increasingly prioritises carbon neutrality and climate action, aligning with global efforts to mitigate climate change impacts.
+However, there are currently no specific reduction targets or climate pledges documented for Elsevier.
+The company is part of a broader initiative under RELX PLC, which is involved in various climate-related initiatives, including the Science Based Targets initiative (SBTi) and the Carbon Disclosure Project (CDP).
+Overall, Elsevier's emissions reflect its ongoing efforts to monitor and manage its carbon footprint, although specific reduction strategies and targets have not been disclosed.

 Access structured emissions data, company-specific emission factors, and source documents